Analytics of Longitudinal System Monitoring Data for Performance Prediction: Evaluation of Trained ML Models

-\subsection{Models by different types of aggregation}
+\subsection{Models by Different Types of Aggregation}

 In the previous section, we used the mean function to aggregate data over all routers in a particular group.
-We now consider various other aggregation strategies, and the top performing aggregations are shown in Figure~\ref{fig:exp2-err}.
+We now consider several other aggregation strategies, and the top performing aggregations for the all routers grouping are shown in Figure~\ref{fig:exp2-err}.
 We observe that across these top performing aggregation schemes, the prediction scores do not vary significantly for the different applications.
 In terms of the application of these prediction models in a system-wide job scheduler, we see this as a promising result as the true mean across all routers is not needed.
-It suggests the potential for strong results using a computationally less-expensive aggregation and highlights the potential of accurate estimation using a small subset of routers.
+It highlights the potential for strong results using a computationally less-expensive aggregation and for accurate estimation using a small subset of routers.